-“My work consists of daily mundane scenes and lanky characters, often with perplexed expressions and dated hairdos, sitting behind computers or sipping coffee,” says Berlin-based illustrator Martina Paukova.
-“I like to to explore and mould the everyday, the awkward and bendy.”
-Martina’s work has rocketed in popularity in the last couple of years, seeing her create humorous, jam-packed images in a trademark palette and Memphis-inspired patterns for an increasingly impressive list of clients.
-Previously Martina studied politics in Slovakia before changing tack to go and study illustration at Camberwell College of Arts.
-She now spends her days on various editorial and commercial commissions.
-Martina injects personality into an image in a way that photography just can’t do.
-Like a modern-day MC Escher, her colourful, quirky perspectives move and change, yet make perfect sense.
-Elements slot together like magic, while also working on their own.
+Berlin-based illustrator Martina Paukova likes to dabble in the colorful nuances of everyday moments.
+“My work consists of daily mundane scenes and lanky characters, often with perplexed expressions and dated hairdos, sitting behind computers or sipping coffee,” she says.
+“I like to to explore and mould the everyday, the awkward and the bendy.”
+Martina’s work has rocketed in popularity in the last couple of years, seeing her create humorous, jam-packed images in a trademark palette with Memphis-inspired patterns for an increasingly impressive list of clients.
+Previously, Martina studied politics in Slovakia before changing direction to study illustration at Camberwell College of Arts in London.
+She now spends her days on various editorial and commercial commissions, injecting personality into an image in a way that is uniquely her own.
+Like a modern-day MC Escher, her colourful, quirky perspectives move and change, with each element slotting together like a well-crafted puzzle.

 Apple, CNN, Dropbox, The Economist, The Guardian, Kellogg’s, Volkswagen, The New Yorker, IKEA, Condé Nast, Bloomberg, Cannes Lions, ASOS, WeTransfer, Squarespace, Die Zeit, Google, Isetan, Riposte, Refinery29, Fast Company, Johnson & Johnson, Lippincott, Lexus, Converse, The New York Times, Wired.

 It’s Nice That, Grafik, AIGA’s Eye on Design, People of Print, Grain Edit, Off Life, BLDGWLF, LBB, Juxtapoz Magazine.